maazkhandev75/RailSync/README.md

 - **Sessions**: Sessions are implemented for user and admin authentication.
 You can check the session status by:
   - `/sessionCheckUser`
   - `/sessionCheckAdmin`
+- **Database Status**: Database status routes are also implemented to reconnect or check the connection with the database hosted on cloud.
+  - `/checkDatabaseConnection`
+  - `/connectDatabase`

-- **Working Contact Form**: The users can send their query and it will be recieved on your gmail after configuring nodemail obj by simply entering `your-email` and `16-digit AppPass`
+- **Working Contact Form**: The users can send their query and it will be recieved on your gmail after configuring nodemail object by simply entering `your-email` and `16-digit AppPass`

 ## 🛠 Technologies Used